marklogic-community/corb2/README.md

 **Examples:**
 `PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC` (adhoc-pre-batch.xqy must be on the classpath or in the current directory)
-`PROCESS-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC` (xquery module file with full path in the file system)
+`PROCESS-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC` (XQuery module file with full path in the file system)
 `URIS-MODULE=adhoc-uris.sjs|ADHOC` (Adhoc JavaScript module in the classpath or current directory)

 ### JavaScript Modules